ElazarK/content-docs/playbooks/MAR_Endpoint_data_collection.md

-Use McAfee Active Response to collect data from an endpoint for IR purposes (requires ePO as well).
+Collect datas using McAfee Active Response, from an endpoint for IR purposes (requires ePO as well).

 Input:
 * Hostname (Default: ${Endpoint.Hostname})